libtrading/libtrading/BUGS.md

 ## FIX

-  * Formatted messages don't have all mandatory fields present

-  * Heartbeat messages are not sent

-  * Messages are not verified for correctness (e.g. CheckSum)

   * Messages are not processed in-order

+  * Session sequence numbers are not persistent

-  * Messages are not resent upon request nor are gaps filled
+  * Venue specific FIX dialects are not supported

   * Encryption is not handled at all.
 See session level test Ref ID 17.